 Yet, although I’ve read hundreds of news reports and editorials (thanks to Google News alerts) stating that “women earn only 77 cents to men’s dollar for the same work,” I have seen not a single follow-up to any instance of women’s lower pay that the reporters and editors supposedly had in mind but failed to mention — not one follow-up showing that the women, as members of the group men often feel will sue for being looked at “wrong,” subsequently sued their employer under the provisions of the 1963 Equal Pay For Equal Work law.

 As for Lily Ledbetter, I don’t know how her one case can prove “women are paid less,” sometimes without their knowledge.
 I do believe, however, that many politicians turned Ledbetter into the symbol they needed to create legislation that would give feminists, women, and trial lawyers the promised pay-back for their votes.
-But where are the thousands of other such cases that to me are needed to justify a Congressional act bound to burden the country’s employers with added cost?
+But where are the thousands of other such cases that to me are needed to justify a Congressional act bound to burden the country’s employers with added cost that hurts workers of both sexes and which hurts consumers with higher prices for goods and services?

 The fact that [Ledbetter] continued to work [there] doesn’t re-victimize her, but hurts her claim that she was in fact victimized. -AustinG, a RealPolitics commenter